uxlfoundation/oneapi-construction-kit/doc/developer-guide.md

   to specify `LD_LIBRARY_PATH` to correctly execute a test binary in order to use the installed OpenCL or Vulkan library.
 Do disable this behaviour set `-DCMAKE_SKIP_RPATH=ON` when configuring CMake in build directory.

-- `CA_HOST_TARGET_CPU`: This option is used by host to optimize for performance on a given CPU.
+- `CA_HOST_TARGET_<arch>_CPU`: This option is used by the `host`` target to optimize for performance on a given CPU. `arch` should be a capitalized version of the `host` target architecture e.g. `X86_64`, `RISCV64` or `AARCH64`.
 If set to "native" host will optimize for the CPU being used to compile it.
 Otherwise a CPU name can be provided, for example "skylake", but be warned that this string will be passed directly to the llvm backend so make sure it's a valid CPU name.
 Information about your host CPU can be found by running `llc --version`, and a list of host CPUs supported by your installed version of LLVM can be found by running `llc --march=[your-arch] --mcpu=help`.

-Beware that if host is compiled with this option set, running it on a different CPU from the one specified (or the one compiled with if "native" was specified) isn't supported and bad things may happen.
-When the oneAPI Construction Kit is built in debug mode, the environment variable `CA_HOST_TARGET_CPU` is also respected, which can help track down codegen differences among different machine targets.
+  Be aware that if `host` is compiled with this option set, running it on a different CPU from the one specified (or the one compiled with if "native" was specified) isn't supported and bad things may happen.
+When the oneAPI Construction Kit is built in debug mode, the environment variable `CA_HOST_TARGET_CPU` is also respected across all `host` targets, which can help track down codegen differences among different machine targets.
 The caveats above apply, and this may result in an illegal instruction crash if your CPU doesn't support the generated instructions.

 - `CA_USE_SPLIT_DWARF`: When building with gcc, enable split dwarf debuginfo.
-  This significantly reduces binary size (especially when static linkning) and speeds up the link step.
+  This significantly reduces binary size (especially when static linking) and speeds up the link step.
 Requires a non-ancient toolchain.
 - `CA_CL_TEST_STATIC_LIB`: Forces all of our CL executable targets to link the static CL library rather than the normal dynamic one, to force testing with